esphome/esphome-docs/components/udp.rst

 against replay attacks (where a threat actor records a transmission and replays it later, e.g. to repeat an action.)

-A rolling code can be enabled which mitigates replay attacks - each transmission contains a 64 bit value which is guaranteed to monotonically increase, so the consumer will reject any data d which contains a rolling code already seen.
+A rolling code can be enabled which mitigates replay attacks - each transmission contains a 64 bit value which is guaranteed to monotonically increase, so the consumer will reject any data which contains a rolling code already seen.
 The rolling code also ensures that the data in every packet is different, which makes brute-force attacks on the encryption much more difficult.
 This is enabled in the provider configuration and adds minor overhead.

 .. note::

-    The rolling code's top 32 bits is incremented and written to flash *once* at reboot on the provider node.
+    The rolling code's upper 32 bit field is incremented and written to flash *once* at reboot on the provider node.
-    It's also incremented and written to flash when the counting, lower 32 bits overflows, which can only happen after a very long time.
+    It's also incremented and written to flash when the lower 32 bit field overflows, which can only happen after a very long time.
 The consumer side does not store the d rolling codes in flash.

 For further protection a ``ping-pong`` (or challenge-response) facility is available, which can be enabled in the